ppy/osu-wiki/wiki/Tournaments/GTS/RGTS_2022/en.md

 3. The scoring system used will be **Score V2**.
 4. Any player who meets the requirements stated in the [restrictions and registrations](#restrictions-and-registrations) section is allowed to sign up.
 Note that some players may be declined participation as part of tournament screening.
 5. Any members of staff **apart from organisers, mappool selectors, and referees** are allowed to play.
-6. Players and staff members must have read this ruleset entirely.
-7. All participants must stay respectful and keep a proper attitude.
+6. All participants must stay respectful and keep a proper attitude.
 Not following this rule can result in a ban/blacklist from the tournament.
 This rule concerns all staff members as well.
-8. Any rule changes or unexpected occurrences will be announced in the Discord server.
+7. Any rule changes or unexpected occurrences will be announced in the Discord server.

 ### Restrictions and registrations